 Knowing the customer is accompanied by an obligation to ensure that the transaction does not involve persons or entities on the sanctions list.

 Compliance with EU sanctions regulations is coordinated by the Ministry for Foreign Affairs.
-Decisions to freeze funds based on national law are made by the National Bureau of Investigation and implemented by the Helsinki office of the National Enforcement Authority Finland.
+Decisions to freeze funds based on national law are made by the National Bureau of Investigation and implemented by the National Enforcement Authority Finland.